MithrilJS/mithril.js/docs/lifecycle-methods.md

 #### Avoid premature optimizations

-The `onbeforeupdate` hook should only be used as a last resort.
+You should only use `onbeforeupdate` to skip diffing as a last resort.
 Avoid using it unless you have a noticeable performance issue.

 Typically performance problems that can be fixed via `onbeforeupdate` boil down to one large array of items.
 In this context, typically "large" means any array that contains a large number of nodes, be it in a wide spread (the infamous 5000 row table), or in a deep, dense tree.